-The Beijing city wall was a series of fortifications built between the early 15th century and 1553. e Inner city wall was 24 kilometres (15 mi) long and 15 metres (49 mi) high, with a thickness of 20 metres (66 mi) at ground level and 12 metres (39 mi) at the top.
+The Beijing city wall was a series of fortifications built between the early 15th century and 1553. e Inner city wall was 24 kilometers (15 mi) long and 15 meters (49 mi) high, with a thickness of 20 meters (66 mi) at ground level and 12 meters (39 mi) at the top.
 It had nine gates. is wall stood for nearly 530 years, but in 1965 it was removed to allow construction of the 2nd Ring Road and the Line 2, Beijing Subway.
-Only one part of the wall is extant, in the southeast, just south of Beijing Railway Station. e Outer city walls had a perimeter of approximately 28 kilometres (17 mi). e entire enclosure of the Inner and Outer cities formed a “凸” shape with a perimeter of nearly 60 kilometres (37 mi).
+Only one part of the wall is extant, in the southeast, just south of Beijing Railway Station. e Outer city walls had a perimeter of approximately 28 kilometers (17 mi). e entire enclosure of the Inner and Outer cities formed a “凸” shape with a perimeter of nearly 60 kilometers (37 mi).

 The First Inspiration and Concepts

 City gates are the symbol of my hometown Beijing, and they also are a part of the memory of this city.
 However, the government dismantled some of them to build a new transportation system, then the younger generation will not have a chance to see the original city gates anymore, maybe only look some pictures in textbook or Internet.
 The government to rebuild the whole city can create a better living environment, but should they consider to save these historical landmarks as the same important thing in the urban planning?

 As a fact, the disappeared city gates already became the history, but is there has any possible way to reproduce them with new technology?
 The answer should be yes.
 In January 2017, a Chinese company Baidu has released a new phone app with AR technology, which is to allow people scan QR code or texture surface to see simulated city gates on the screen.